 You are going to love tuples.
-While tuples aren't collections, they also group multiple values.
+Tuples aren't collections, but like collections, they also group multiple values.
 Similar to arrays and dictionaries, tuples can contain values of any type.
 The key difference, however, is that the values stored in a tuple don't need to be of the same type.
 Let's look at an example to explain this in more detail.

 The first example declares a tuple named

 currency that is of type